davegill/TWC_VALIDATION/README.md

             ▉▉             ▉▉▉
               ▉▉▉▉▉▉▉▉▉▉▉
 ```
 3. Gray area, just not sure.
 This is an indeterminate region.
-This is the state when there are no NEGATIVE indicators, but there are also no all POSITIVE indicators.
+This is the state when there are no NEGATIVE indicators, but there are also not all POSITIVE indicators.
 ```
                  ▉▉▉▉▉▉▉▉
             ▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉▉